safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**11) Edit Subscription**
 <br>Navigate to the Notifications page and open the Process Building Updates Subscription for editing.
-The settings should now include one for the output database.
-Specify to write the database into the Resources > Output folder:
+The parameters should now include one for the output database.
+Use the browse button to write the database into a Resources &gt; Output folder (create the folder by manually typing the output field as shown below, if it doesn't yet exist):

 ![](./Images/Img4.415.Ex3.OutputDatabaseSelection.png)

+Click OK to save the changes.

 <br>**12) Test Solution**